 Using the analytical framework of Halliday's Systemic Functional Grammar (SFG), two dimensions of clause grammar: the ideational function (transitivity) and the textual function (lexical cohesion) of language use in the articles is investigated.
 Thompson (2014) explains that, "Since Systemic Functional Linguistics views language as choices made in context, text comparison helps you to see the patterns of choices that were made in one text but not in the other, and relate the differences to the context" (p.133).
 SFG can thus reveal "power relations within texts as well as the motivations, purposes, positions, assumptions, and interests of text producers" (Li, 2010).
-The aim of text analysis is to investigate how the choices of linguistic forms relate to the ideologies of the writers, and to understand how these choices construct certain versions of "reality" for the reader.
+The aim of text analysis is to investigate how the choices construct certain versions of "reality" for the reader.
 The texts have been analysed using the SFG tools of register, transitivity, and cohesion, each of which are defined below.